 Norma Bowling, Senior Analyst, has nearly two decades of experience as a military health data analyst.
 She is an experienced SAS programmer who routinely analyzes large health care data sets and performs detailed data extractions on a wide range of issues.
 She is an experienced Business Objects user and is an instructor for the M2 Analytics class.
 She helps maintain corporate documents on topics such as Data Quality, Case Management, Medical Management, and Financial Management.
 Prior to joining Kennell, she served as a Senior Health Data Analyst at SRA International, Inc. where she was an instructor for the Working Information Systems to Determine Optimal Management (WISDOM) course.
 She was also a subject matter expert with the Pharmacy Data Transaction System (PDTS) data and was the author for various sections in the M2 and MDR data dictionaries, as well as the M2 and MDR functional specifications.
 She holds an M.S. in Statistics from the University of Texas at San Antonio.

 Tracy Comer, Senior Analyst, has over 10 years of experience in military healthcare, including 4 years as an Active Duty Officer in the Medical Service Corps.
 She has management experience at a health clinic and a regional medical headquarters where she focused on appointment call center operations, improving access to care, and the implementation of Patient Centered Medical Home (PCMH) across 11 military hospitals and clinics.
 She helped to develop strategic surgical metrics that the Army has used to monitor the performance of its Surgical Service Line.
 She has used her knowledge of Military Health System (MHS) data repositories in her analysis of provider supply and population care demand, ICD-10-CM/PCS coding updates, and analytic newsletters in support of Navy Medicine and the Defense Health Agency (DHA).
-She also volunteers as a Patient Representative at Sentara Northern Virginia Medical Center to maintain provider, nurse, and patient perspectives in a healthcare setting.
+She has volunteered as a Patient Representative at Sentara Northern Virginia Medical Center to maintain provider, nurse, and patient perspectives in a healthcare setting.
 She holds an M.H.A. from the University of North Carolina at Chapel Hill and is a Fellow of the American College of Healthcare Executives and a certified Project Management Professional.